 The comprehensive assessment of adult patients and the development of focused assessments as related to specific pathology, based on holistic appraisal of the adult patient.
 Evidence based health promotion will be integrated into the health assessment process.
 Includes a supervised practicum.
-Prerequisite: Admission to the RN-BSN program.
+Prerequisite: Admission to the Nursing for RNs program.